CourseChat/openprojects/content/Kibera Town Centre/XIO Real-Time Telemetry.md

 - Certification of installation records
 - Maintenance records
 ## Create System Repository or archive for each customer
+> [!info] Use new LLM tools to vectorize all elements in the System Repository
+>
+> Combine with existing LLM to generate graphs of existing system elements and their interrelationships, then use Google Notebook to generate Jupyter Notebooks for the overall system, and for each component.
+As the JN execute, they build the graphical representation of flows, power usage, pipe and pump operating state: vibration, temperature, strain, pipe wall thickness, amperage.
+Add in Distributed Fiber Optic sensing, soil chemistry.

 ## Extract  an executable XIO template (ET) for each customer for each component and for overall system
 - Use Google Notebook to create this template from the System Repository